 Your first concern after a Slip and Fall accident is to receive medical treatment.
-Depending on the severity of your injuries, you will want to have yourself examined and treated by your family doctor, or to go to an emergency room for more severe injuries.
-Falls, due to often resulting in blunt impacts, can often result head injuries or internal injuries that are not immediately visible, so you want to receive treatment as soon as possible to avoid letting your condition worsen.
+Depending on the severity of your injuries, you will want to have yourself examined and treated by your family doctor or to go to an emergency room for more severe injuries.
+Falls, often resulting in blunt impacts, can often result in head injuries or internal injuries that are not immediately visible, so you want to receive treatment as soon as possible to avoid letting your condition worsen.

 Keep a journal of your recovery, but keep it between yourself and your attorney, who you should get in touch with as soon as possible after receiving medical treatment.
 Don’t engage with social media, as this can often be used against you.